 You need to be registered for the internship credit or independent study in the semester in which you are completing your CPT experience.
 For example, if you have a summer internship, you need to register for an internship credit/independent study course in that summer.
 Students cannot use a non-internship/independent study class for CPT unless the course has a requirement (in writing on the syllabus) that all students must participate in an off-campus internship associated with the course.
 Graduate students may register for thesis credit only if the internship experience is required to complete the thesis or dissertation.
 Talk to your academic advisor to determine which internship credit or independent study course is most appropriate.

-Students who are participating in an unpaid/less-than-minimum wage, elective, summer internship may benefit from UVM's "SINT" option, which reduces the cost of the internship credit to $100 per credit hour.
+Students who are participating in an elective, summer internship may benefit from UVM's "SINT" option, which reduces the cost of the internship credit to $100 per credit hour.
 SINT credit counts for CPT and will be shown on the student's transcript.
 To register for a SINT course, first speak with your academic advisor and then email the Internship Coordinator in the Career Center for a course override.
-Students who are taking internships which are paid, required, or during the academic year are not eligible for this SINT option.
+Students who are taking internships which are required or occur during the academic year are not eligible for this SINT option.
 If approved for SINT, you must still be approved for CPT following the standard process.
 SINT simply helps to reduce the cost of tuition.

 What kinds of jobs are appropriate on CPT?